jwplayer/applicaster-docs/language.md

 - TOC
 {:toc}

-## Translation type
+## Langauge handling
-There are two ways
+There are two ways of handling different language
 1. Subtitles and alternate audio tracks on the video
-2. Language specific videos?
+2. Language specific videos

+## Adding subtitles and alternate audio tracks
+See JW documentation

-## How to filter on language specific videos?
+## Language specific videos
 <img align="right" src="./img/applicaster-di-plugin.png" width="200">
 *This is NOT yet available.*